jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 51%
 Risk assessment (internal or external)
 32%
-Agility and speed of security teams responsiveness
+Agility and speed of security teams’ responsiveness
 7%
 Discount on cyber insurance
 32%